San Francisco County and city assistance programs.

 Homeless Services Center administers resources for families behind on their rent, those facing eviction, and the currently homeless.
 Examples of assistance programs administered include emergency shelter, transitional housing, bus passes, meals, and more.
 Some of the financial aid can be for paying utility bills in an emergency, rent payments, security deposits, and other expenses.
 The non-profit tries to prevent homelessness in the San Francisco County community and works toward that goal.
 The main number is 831-458-6020, or read Homeless Services Center programs.

 Emergency bills and basic needs - Dozens of churches, charities, and non-profits in San Francisco can help people address their basic needs.
 So clothing closets may offer free clothing, school supplies, or household goods.
 If they have extra funds, some centers may provide qualified families who have no other options limited amounts of cash assistance.
-More information.
+Find free clothes in Northern California.

 Bay Area Legal - The non-profit firm focuses on offering free advice in a few core areas.
 They include the firm can help people apply for government benefits, such as SSI disability.
 There is also free eviction prevention legal assistance, advice for seniors and youth, and other resources offered by attorneys in San Francisco.
 Learn about services from Bay Area Legal.